youriris/echo2/README.md

 # echo2
-This project shows how Scala Macro as a compiler plugin can be used to generate compile-time artifacts.
+This project shows how Scala Macro as a compiler plugin can be used for mutating soure AST tree and generating more compile-time artifacts.
 ```
 @Type
 trait Echo {
   def echo(msg: String): String
 }
 ```
-When you have this Scala trait(Java Interface), the @Type Scala Macro generates a Scala Module(Java Singleton) class, that binds an implementation class to the trait.
+When you have this Scala trait(Java Interface), the **@Type** Scala Macro generates a Scala Module(Java Singleton) class, that binds an implementation class to the trait.
 If you provide an impl class such as:
 ```
 class EchoImp extends Echo {
   def echo(msg: String) = "Hello! " + msg